Curriculum Vitæ et Studiorum of

 software execution, and computer networks in general.

-2014-2015: Wi-Fact (WIreless FACTory and beyond) - training subproject; proposal preparation, project management, including selection of instructors and operations.
+2014-2015: Wi-Fact (WIreless FACTory and beyond) - training subproject; proposal preparation, project lead and management, including selection of instructors and operations.

 Funded up to 195 K€, 45 K€ of which assigned to Politecnico di